Suwanee Workers’ Compensation Lawyer

 • Make Provisions for Disability: Employees should make provisions to accommodate injured employees if they can return to work.

 • Cooperate with Investigators: Employers should work and cooperate with investigators during the claims process.
-They should avail all necessary documents at the request of investigators.
+They should provide all necessary documents at the request of investigators.

-• Welcoming Employees Back to Work: It’s an employer’s responsibility to welcome employees back to work after recovering from their injuries.
+• Welcoming Employees Back to Work: It’s an employer’s responsibility to welcome employees back to work after they have recovered from their injuries.

 • Cooperate with Georgia’s Workers’ Compensation Board: Employers in Georgia are responsible for helping the state’s compensation board avoid fraud and false claims.